The importance of reference materials

-- Look through the Reference collection in the Law Library or on the Ground Floor of Dixson Library.
+- Look through the Reference collection in the Law Library or on Level 2 of Dixson Library.
 Reference items must be read inside the library.

 - Search for relevant titles in the e-reference packages found on the Encyclopedias and Dictionaries page.

 - Ask at the Service Desk at Dixson Library or the Law Library for information on useful reference sources.